sagemath/trac_to_gh/Issue 4272.md

 # Issue 4272: add the files from new coercion to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4272

 Original creator: mabshoff